Contributing some of your pre-tax salary, wages or a bonus into super could help you to reduce your tax and invest more for your retirement.

 - Another way you may be able to grow your super tax‑effectively is to make personal deductible contributions.

-- From 1 July 2018, if certain eligibility criteria are met, you may be able to carry forward unused concessional cap amounts.
-This may enable you to make concessional contributions in excess of the annual cap in a future year.
+- If you did not use up your concessional contributions cap in 2018/19, and meet certain conditions, you may be eligible to carry forward the unused cap amount.
+This could enable you to make concessional contributions exceeding the annual cap in 2019/20 or a future financial year³.

 PERSONAL DEDUCTIBLE CONTRIBUTIONS

-From 1 July 2017, most people will be able to claim a tax deduction for personal super contributions, regardless of their employment status.
+You may be eligible to claim a tax deduction for personal super contributions, regardless of their employment status.

 Like salary sacrifice, this strategy may enable you to boost your super tax‑effectively.
 There are, however, a range of issues you should consider before deciding to use this strategy.